BioLM/py-biolm/docs/model-docs/esm2_fold.rst

 from elucidating structures of novel proteins, , designing engineered proteins, modeling molecular interactions, evaluating impacts of mutations, and assembling multi-protein complexes.
-The BioLM API is democratizing access to 3D structural modeling, with its rapid esmfold API,  bringing the power of structural biology to address diverse questions in protein science, biomedicine, synthetic biology, and beyond.
+The BioLM API is democratizing access to 3D structural modeling, with its rapid ESMfold API,  bringing the power of structural biology to address diverse questions in protein science, biomedicine, synthetic biology, and beyond.